Michaelmas: Food

-A traditional meal for the day includes goose known as a stubble-goose (one prepared around harvest time) also known as an embling or rucklety goose.
+A traditional meal for the day includes goose known as a stubble-goose (one prepared around harvest time, fattened on the stubble fields) also known as an embling or rucklety goose.
+There was a saying that "if you eat goose on Michaelmas Day you will never lack money all year".
+Tenant farmers sometimes presented the geese to their landlords, as could be stipulated in their tenancy agreements.
+The custom dates to at least the 15th century, and was easily continued as geese are in their prime at Michaelmas time.

-The association of geese with Michaelmas comes from a legend in which the son of an Irish king choked on a goose bone he'd eaten, and was consequently brought back to life by St. Patrick.
+One association of geese with Michaelmas comes from a legend in which the son of an Irish king choked on a goose bone he had eaten, and was then brought back to life by St. Patrick.
 The king ordered the sacrifice of a goose every Michaelmas in honour of the saint.
 The Irish Michaelmas goose was slaughtered and eaten on the day; they were also presented as gifts or donated to the poor.

 In parts of Ireland sheep were also slaughtered with tradition of the "St. Michael's portion" donated to the poor.
 Poultry markets and fairs took place to sell geese as well as mutton pies.
 In Ulster, it was traditional for tenants to present their landlord with a couple of geese, a tradition dating back to Edward IV.
 There were differing methods across Ireland for cooking the goose, most generally using a heavy iron pot on an open hearth.
 In Blacklion, County Cavan, the goose was covered in local blue clay and placed at the centre of the fire until the clay broke, indicating the goose was cooked.